eti-p-doray/fast_float_32_avr/README.md

 Performance:

-The performances of this software are compared with the float type implementation from avr-gcc 4.8.1 The microcontroller counter is used to compute the execution time.
+The performances of this software are compared with the default float type implementation from avr-gcc 4.8.1 The microcontroller counter is used to compute the execution time.
 Since the execution time of a float operation vary in each case, the \# clock cycle is an average of 256 operations with random numbers.